LiamMcColeman/liammccoleman.github.io/README.md

 To Do List

-* Add CSS
-* Add Intro
-* Add Menu
+* Add tabs to switch between projects.
-* Add beginner, medium etc tabs for projects
+* Add main menu.
-* Push java project